HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="most_common_referrerpolicy_values.png",
-  caption="Percentage of pages using Referrer Policy value.", description="Bar chart showing the percentage of pages that use each Referrer Policy value. `no-referrer-when-downgrade` is used on 3.63% of desktop sites and 3.31% of mobile sites, `strict-origin-when-cross-origin` on 1.95% and 1.56% respectively, `always` on 1.08% and 0.82%, `unsafe-url` on 0.47% and 0.52%, `same-origin` on 0.51% and 0.44%, `origin` on 0.39% and 0.51%, `no-referrer` on 0.34% and 0.31%, `origin-when-cross-origin` on 0.31% and 0.29%, `strict-origin` on 0.26% and 0.23%, and finally `no-referrer, strict-origin-when-cross-origin` on 0.09% and 0.08%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=406890714&format=interactive", sheets_gid="1846818406",
+  caption="Percentage of pages using Referrer Policy values.", description="Bar chart showing the percentage of pages that use each Referrer Policy value. `no-referrer-when-downgrade` is used on 3.63% of desktop sites and 3.31% of mobile sites, `strict-origin-when-cross-origin` on 1.95% and 1.56% respectively, `always` on 1.08% and 0.82%, `unsafe-url` on 0.47% and 0.52%, `same-origin` on 0.51% and 0.44%, `origin` on 0.39% and 0.51%, `no-referrer` on 0.34% and 0.31%, `origin-when-cross-origin` on 0.31% and 0.29%, `strict-origin` on 0.26% and 0.23%, and finally `no-referrer, strict-origin-when-cross-origin` on 0.09% and 0.08%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=406890714&format=interactive", sheets_gid="1846818406",